-A number of EPS Metgrams and EPS Plumes (atmospheric and wave) for locations in Ireland are generated using the Critical Jobs system and displayed on our intranet for use by forecasters.
+A number of EPS Metgrams and EPS Plumes (both atmospheric and wave) for locations in Ireland are generated using the Critical Jobs system and displayed on our intranet for use by forecasters.
+(Additional EPS Meteograms for around a 100 locations in Ireland are generated by the IBL VW system).